Online Safety

 • They understand that Joey is there to protect them.

-• They acknowledge that they, in my case, they are 12 and can't possibly know about all the dangers the internet and apps expose them to.
+• They acknowledge that they, as tweens and teens, can't possibly know about all the dangers the internet and apps expose them to.

 • The scope was clearly defined (e.g., "We only review alerts about bullying, strangers, or money requests").